GSA Award for Conferences

 If I am applying to both awards, what do my letters of recommendation and DGP Authorization indicate on their form?

-- They will indicate that you are applying to both.
+o They will indicate that you are applying to both.
 This provides evidence that you have notified your reference writers and your DGP that you are applying to both possible funding sources.
-Your applications will provide the information for which letters of recommendation to consider for each award.

 If I am applying to both awards, do I need three letters of recommendation?